Chocolate Chip Banana Bread Baked Oatmeal

 • Preheat oven to 350 degrees.

-• Let the mixture sit for 5-10 minutes while you grease your 9x13 baking dish.
-This is optional but it helps give the bake a more creamy and custardy consistency.
+• Let the mixture rest for 5-10 minutes while you grease the 9x13 baking dish.
+This is optional, but it allows the oats to absorb the liquid and helps give the oatmeal a more creamy and custardy consistency.

-• After the mixture has rested, add it to the prepared greased 9x13 pan.
-Optional: add a few more chocolate chips to the top before baking.
+• After the mixture has rested, add the mixture to the prepared 9x13 pan.

-• Bake for 30-35 minutes until it has started to slightly brown around the edges and the middle is set.
+• Bake for 30-35 minutes, until the edges are slightly golden and the middle is set.

 • Enjoy!